lucemans/show/slides.md

 Speak now or forever hold your peace.

 (
-just kidding feel free to talk to me anytime, im attention deprived.
+just kidding feel free to talk to me anytime, im attention deprived, and i live alone )
-)

-so euuhm, any questions?
 -->

 ---
 layout: head